“Whatever you did for one of the least of these brothers of mine, you did for me.” Matthew 25:40

 He had discovered a truth that, quite frankly, we can only realize if we take the instruction given in Matthew 25:31-46 seriously.
 In profound, yet simple words, Jesus tells His disciples that in their service to the broken and marginalized—the hungry, the imprisoned, the sick, and the naked—they will encounter Him.
 Think about that.
 The moment a lovingly prepared sandwich or cup of hot soup is passed to a homeless person in Christ’s name, the service is rendered to Jesus Himself!

 If we could grasp this truth, I think it would radically reconfigure the way we view opportunities for service.
 When we see the stranded motorist with a flat tire, we would ask the question Craig asked, “Is that you, Jesus?”
 Or to the single parent in our neighborhood who needs some assistance with childcare we would say, “Is that you, Jesus?”
-The individual who is physically ravaged and socially isolated by AIDS would hear us ask, “Is that you, Jesus?”
+The individual who is physically ravaged by illness would hear us ask, “Is that you, Jesus?”
 Service in the name of Christ no longer is a duty to be checked off our spiritual task list.
 It is an opportunity to encounter and minister to our Savior!